auth0/auth0-PHP/UPGRADE.md

 string|null                   $tokenJwksUri         Optional.
 URI to the JWKS when verifying RS256 tokens. int|null                      $tokenMaxAge          Optional.
 The maximum window of time (in seconds) since the 'auth_time' to accept during Token validation. int                           $tokenLeeway          Optional.
 Defaults to 60.
 Leeway (in seconds) to allow during time calculations with Token validation.
-CacheInterface|null           $tokenCache           Optional.
-A PSR-16 compatible cache adapter for storing JSON Web Key Sets (JWKS). int                           $tokenCacheTtl        Optional.
+CacheItemPoolInterface|null   $tokenCache           Optional.
+A PSR-6 compatible cache adapter for storing JSON Web Key Sets (JWKS). int                           $tokenCacheTtl        Optional.
 How long (in seconds) to keep a JWKS cached.
 ClientInterface|null          $httpClient           Optional.
 A PSR-18 compatible HTTP client to use for API requests.
 RequestFactoryInterface|null  $httpRequestFactory   Optional.
 A PSR-17 compatible request factory to generate HTTP requests.